TheMrMilchmann/gradle-curseforge-publish/README.md

 Important Gradle tasks to remember are:
 - `clean`                   - clean build results
-- `build`                   - assemble and test the Java library
+- `build`                   - assemble and test the plugin
+- `functionalTest`          - run the functional tests to verify compatibility with different versions of Gradle and mod toolchains
 - `publishToMavenLocal`     - build and install all public artifacts to the local maven repository